FredKSchott/snowpack/www/_template/reference/common-error-details.md

 ---
 layout: layouts/content.njk
 title: Common Error Details
+description: How to troubleshoot common issues and error messagesm, plus our resources for getting help.
 ---

 This page details several common issues and error messages.
 For further help we have an active [GitHub Discussion forum](https://github.com/snowpackjs/snowpack/discussions)and [Discord](https://discord.gg/snowpack).
 Developers and community contributors frequently answer questions on both.